-A donor-advised fund is a cost effective, stress free way for the Ridgeways to create our foundation with the help of an existing foundation.
+A donor-advised fund is a cost effective, stress free way for the Ridgeways to create their foundation with the help of an existing foundation.
 It’s easy to establish, low cost, and flexible compared to starting a private foundation on our own.

-The Broomfield Community Foundation partners with donors to serve our community, providing resources and opportunities for organizations to grow stronger and make a positive difference within our community.
+The Broomfield Community Foundation partners with donors to serve their community, providing resources and opportunities for organizations to grow stronger and make a positive difference within our community.
 The Jessica Ridgeway Legacy Fund will be able to take advantage of the administrative convenience, cost savings, and tax advantages associated with the Broomfield Community Foundation.

 The Broomfield Community Foundation will handle everything from paperwork to thank-you notes to donors.
 This will allow the Ridgeways to focus on Jessica’s legacy instead.

-Because the Jessica Ridgeway Legacy Fund is housed in a public charity (Broomfield Community Foundation), our foundation will receive the maximum tax deduction available, while avoiding excise taxes and other restrictions imposed on private foundations.
+Because the Jessica Ridgeway Legacy Fund is housed in a public charity (Broomfield Community Foundation), their foundation will receive the maximum tax deduction available, while avoiding excise taxes and other restrictions imposed on private foundations.

 Jessica’s mother, Sarah Ridgeway, Jessica’s grandmother, Christine Ridgeway, and Jessica’s aunt, Rebecca Ridgeway will serve as the main points of contact for the account, but the whole Ridgeway family will be involved in decision making.

 This summer the Ridgeways plan to start a week-long cheer camp for boys and girls ages 6 to 12 with the Jessica Ridgeway Legacy Fund.